How to make a complaint

 We always do our best, but we realise that things sometimes go wrong.
 If you have a complaint, please contact us.
 We will accept and consider any complaint sent by you to us.
 Our final response to your complaint, or a letter explaining why the final response has not been completed, will be provided to you within 15 business days after your complaint has been made, and in exceptional circumstances, within 35 business days (and we will let you know if this is the case).

-Out of court dispute resolution authority for complaints related to financial services (excl. credit)
+Out of court dispute resolution authority for complaints related to financial services

 If you are unhappy with how we have dealt with your complaint, you can refer it to the Bank of Lithuania within 1 (one) year of the date you sent us your complaint.
-In this case the Bank of Lithuania would act as out of court dispute resolution authority dealing with disputes between consumers and financial service providers.
+In this case the Bank of Lithuania would act as an out of court dispute resolution authority dealing with disputes between consumers and financial service providers.

 Their address is: Žalgirio str.
 90, 09303 Vilnius, the Republic of Lithuania.
 You can find more information on their website.